 A Professional Employer Organization or PEO provides integrated services to help business owners effectively manage critical employer responsibilities and employer risks.
 PEO services typically include management of human resources, employee benefits, payroll processing, payroll tax compliance, workers’ compensation and other strategic services such as recruiting, risk/safety management, and employee training and development.

 Any business can find value in a PEO relationship.
-An average client of a NAPEO member company is a business with 19 worksite employees.
+An average client of national PEO’s are businesses with 19 worksite employees.
 Increasingly, larger businesses also are finding value in a PEO arrangement, because PEOs offer robust Web-based HR technologies and expertise in HR management.
 PEOs can partner with companies that have 500 or more employees and work in conjunction with their existing human resources department.

 PEO clients include many different types of businesses ranging from accounting firms to high-tech companies and small manufacturers.
 Many different types of professionals, including doctors, retailers, mechanics, engineers and plumbers, also benefit from PEO services.